-The Faculty of Philosophy of Vita-Salute San Raffaele University in Milan launches the first series of lectures in memory of Professor Giuseppe Rotelli, the founder of Gruppo ospedaliero San Donato, who passed away in 2013.
-Each year the lectures will be devoted to issues of relevance for contemporary societies that will be tackled by internationally distinguished personalities from different philosophical areas.
+The Faculty of Philosophy of Vita-Salute San Raffaele University in Milan launched in 2017 a series of lectures in memory of Professor Giuseppe Rotelli, the founder of Gruppo ospedaliero San Donato, who passed away in 2013.
+Each year the lectures are devoted to issues of relevance for contemporary societies that are tackled by internationally distinguished personalities from different philosophical areas.

-Each international guest will provide five or six lessons open to anyone interested.
+Each international guest provides five or six lessons open to anyone interested.

-Each speaker will be asked to present his or her thought on the issue chosen, as already outlined in previous publications, but also to provide some original development.
+Each speaker is asked to present his or her thought on the issue chosen, as already outlined in previous publications, but also to provide some original development.

-After each lesson, there will be a discussant – chosen among the members of the Faculty of Philosophy or among the research centres’ members – and a junior discussant – chosen among the students – to discuss the issues raised during the speaker’s talk.
+After each lesson, there is a discussant – chosen among the members of the Faculty of Philosophy or among the research centres’ members – and a junior discussant – chosen among the students – to discuss the issues raised during the speaker’s talk.

-- François Jullien (Chaire sur l’Altérité, Fondation maison des sciences de l’homme) – April 3rd-11th, 2017.
-The main focus of Professor Jullien’s lectures will be Alterity in its various applications and implications.
+- – François Jullien (Chaire sur l’Altérité, Fondation maison des sciences de l’homme) – April 3rd-11th, 2017.
+The main focus of Professor Jullien’s lectures is Alterity in its various applications and implications.

-- Rae Helen Langton (Newnham College, Cambridge) – March 19th-23rd, 2018.
-Professor Langton’s lectures will focus on Speech Acts and the Accommodation of Injustice.
+- – Rae Helen Langton (Newnham College, Cambridge) – March 19th-23rd, 2018.
+Professor Langton’s lectures focus on Speech Acts and the Accommodation of Injustice.

 - – Julian Nida-Rümelin (Ludwig-Maximilians-Universität, Munich) – March 18th-22nd, 2019.
 Professor Nida-Rümelin will focus on Perspectives and Limitations of Cosmopolitan Humanism.